yext/search-core/docs/answers-core.sortby.md

 ## SortBy interface

-Represents a criterion that can be used to sort results
+Represents a criterion that can be used to sort results.

 <b>Signature:</b>